treasure-data/treasure-boxes/td_load/google_analytics/README.md

     # Set Secrets on your local for testing
     $ td wf secrets --local --set json_key_content=@secrets.txt

+## Configuration (v0.9.21 or earlier)

+NOTE: Latest version fixes this issue.

 `private_key` part in `json_key_content` has to care Line Feed Code using escape key.

     # private_key in secret_key_file format for secret